SEORadar/interview-example/README.md

 bin/dev
 ```

+NOTE: The username/password for signing in can be found in `db/seeds.rb`

 ### Task 1: Display User Info on Member Dashboard

 Currently, after signing in, the User will see a "dashboard" screen.
 Update that dashboard so it shows their email, created at, and updated at instead of "...".